dd010101/vyos-jenkins/readme.md

 Then don't be surprised.
 Are you not blocked - everyone is blocked.
 This is due to [change in VyOS policy](https://blog.vyos.io/community-contributors-userbase-and-lts-builds) where they don't offer their `dev.packages.vyos.net/repositories` for public anymore.
-This change applies only to stable branches like (1.3 equuleus/1.4 sagitta), you can still build current/development branch as usual with official `dev.packages.vyos.net/repositories`.
+This change applies only to stable branches (like 1.3 equuleus/1.4 sagitta), you can still build current/development branch as usual with `dev.packages.vyos.net/repositories`.

 You want to continue to use VyOS long term?
 Then you can switch to current/development branch if you think